I Can Do That (Philippine TV series)

-I Can Do That is a Philippine reality television entertainment competition program shown on ABS-CBN.
-The series is an adaptation of the Israeli show of the same name produced by Armoza Formats, where celebrity contestants will be challenged to showcase various entertainment acts within one week of practice.
-It aired on March 11, 2017 to June 4, 2017, replacing Pinoy Big Brother: Lucky Season 7 and was replaced by Lethal Weapon.
-The program hosted by hosted by Robi Domingo and Alex Gonzaga.
+I Can Do That is a Philippine television reality competition show broadcast by ABS-CBN.
+The show is based on the Israeli show of the same title.
+Hosted by Robi Domingo and Alex Gonzaga, it aired on the network's Yes Weekend line up from March 11, 2017, to June 4, 2017, replacing Pinoy Big Brother: Lucky Season 7 and was replaced by Lethal Weapon.

 Wacky Kiray was crowned as the first Greatest Entertainer on June 4, 2017, beating Cristine Reyes by a margin of 10.66%.

 Format

 Eight celebrities, referred to as iCANdidates, showcase their talents every week with different entertainment acts that performers perfected for years.
 Together with the guest performers, they will learn the skills needed and rehearse the act for a week.
 After one week of training, they perform their acts in front of a studio audience, with the public and fellow iCANdidates voting on the best performance of the week.
 At the end of 12 weeks, the celebrity with the most points from the judges earns a trophy, 1 million pesos, and the title of "The Greatest Entertainer".